deltachat/deltachat-pages/en/legacy-move.md

 5. Tab the newly added relay so that it becomes **Default**

-Then, continue chatting, **your contacts will learn the new relay** over time - until then, you are still reachable on the old email
+Then, continue chatting, **your contacts will learn the new relay** over time - until then, you are still reachable on the old email address.

-**Some weeks later,** you can remove the old email, which will then stop cluttering your classic Inbox with encrypted messages
+**Some weeks later,** you can remove the old email address, which will then stop cluttering your classic Inbox with encrypted messages.

 ## Background